apache/directory-fortress-core/README.txt

 d.
 Proceed to SECTION 8 in this document for integration testing Fortress & OpenLDAP on your target platform.
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 5.
-Instructions to configure openldap-fortress-core SDK for target system
+Instructions to configure openldap-fortress-core SDK for target system using build.properties file.
 ###################################################################################

 - This must be done when OpenLDAP is not installed with the Fortress QUICKSTART package.